Visual symbolic mechanisms: Emergent symbol processing in vision language models: Introduction

 In this work, we present evidence for a set of emergent symbolic mechanisms that support binding in VLMs.
 Similar to the content-independent binding IDs that have been identified in text-only language models, we find that VLMs use \textit{visual space} as a content-independent scaffold to bind features and parse multi-object scenes.
-We therefore refer to these indices as \textit{position IDs.} We also identify a pair of \textit{visual symbolic mechanisms} that VLMs use to manipulate these indices: 1) \textit{Position ID Heads} compute the position ID associated with a target object; and 2) \textit{Feature Retrieval Heads} use these position IDs to retrieve the features associated with that object.
+We therefore refer to these indices as \textit{position IDs.} We also identify a set of \textit{visual symbolic mechanisms} that VLMs use to manipulate these indices: 1) \textit{ID retrieval heads} retrieve the position ID associated with an object described in the prompt, based on the features of that object; 2) \textit{ID selection heads} compute the ID of a target object; and 3) \textit{feature retrieval heads} use this ID to retrieve the features associated with that object.
 We present convergent evidence for these mechanisms across a set of representational, causal mediation, and intervention analyses.
 Finally, we analyze the role that these mechanisms play in the persistent binding failures exhibited by VLMs.
-We find that binding errors can be directly tied to failures of the identified mechanisms, and that the outputs of these mechanisms can be intervened upon to rescue performance in conditions that typically produce binding errors.
+We find that binding errors can be directly tied to failures of the identified mechanisms.
 Taken together, these results begin to uncover the mechanisms that support symbol-like binding and inference in VLMs, and illustrate how the breakdown of these mechanisms contributes to their persistent binding failures, suggesting avenues for further improvement of these models.
+Our specific contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item We identify and characterize the role of 3 sets of attention heads involved in visual object binding (Section~\ref{sec:main}).
+We define the sets using causal mediation analyses (Section~\ref{sec:cma}). \item We validate the role of these attention heads and the use of position IDs across a diverse range of VLMs (7 models) through representational analyses(Section~\ref{sec:rsa}) and intervention experiments (Section~\ref{sec:intervention_sweep}). \item We show the generality and reuse of position IDs across several tasks and in photorealistic images (Sections~\ref{sec:relative},~\ref{sec:local}, and~\ref{sec:gen}). \item We link binding failures in VLMs to interference during the ID retrieval process, suggesting new avenues for improving visual grounding in VLMs (Section~\ref{sec:binding}). \end{itemize}